cillustrisimo/cillustrisimo/README.md

 <!-- <h3 align="center">Novice programmer and CS student</h3> -->
 <br />

-I'm a self-taught programmer interested in data science, software engineering, and machine learning.
+I'm a self-taught programmer interested in Human-Computer Interaction and UX Research.

-In July I began an intensive program at NYU Tandon for Computer Science fundamentals, and I am coding everyday lately with C++ for the course and studying topics such as discrete mathematics and data structures & algorithms.
 I'm new to a lot of these things, and always happy to learn and collaborate.

 <br />